seven-io/sylius/README.md

 ![Sms77 Logo](https://www.sms77.io/wp-content/uploads/2019/07/sms77-Logo-400x79.png "Sms77 Logo")

 # Official Sylius Plugin for Sms77.io
+Supports sending SMS and making text-to-speech calls.
-Programmatically send SMS by subscribing to Sylius events.<br>
+Programmatically send messages by subscribing to Sylius events.<br>
-Send out Bulk SMS to all of your customers at once.<br>
+Send out bulk messages to all of your customers at once.<br>
 Make it even easier for your customers to get informed about order updates and shop related information.

 ## Installation